U.S. Coast Guard/Mexico Participate in Urban Search and Rescue Exercise During RIMPAC 2024

 |Downloads:

-This work, U.S. Coast Guard/Mexico Participate in Urban Search and Rescue Exercise During RIMPAC 2024 [Image 2 of 2], by Nutan Chada, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Coast Guard/Mexico Participate in Urban Search and Rescue Exercise During RIMPAC 2024, by Nutan Chada, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.